 Many professions and occupations are regulated by the Department of Business and Professional Regulation.
-Such professions and occupations pay annual or biennial examination and license fees.
-Revenue from such fees cover the cost of regulation.
+Such professions and occupations pay annual or biennial examination and license fees designed to cover the cost of regulation.

 Professional Regulation Trust Fund.
 Revenue receipts are subject to a 7.3% General Revenue Service Charge.